What should we be doing today

 it takes, concretely, to capture unmet opportunities for major near-term

 breakthroughs that could change the world energy picture).
-(With
+(With links to

 August 2009: How to break our